kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

    **Note:** 8.x phpunit version supported by drupal 9 if you are using drupal 8 install 7.x version.

 4. **Install Code Coverage:** PHPUnit comes with a built-in code coverage tool, but to generate coverage reports, you'll need to install the PHP extension Xdebug.
-You can install it using apt by running the following command:
+You can install it using following command:

     $ **sudo apt-get install php7.4-xdebug**